Nasir-gaayte/gitTips/README.md

+test to add
  this is only on update branch